 With its natural inflammation-fighting properties, a 5 percent solution of tea tree oil is less harsh than a 5 percent benzoyl peroxide solution and can be just as effective against acne, though it may clear up a little less quickly.
 Mix a few drops of tea tree oil with between 20 and 40 drops of witch hazel, then use a cotton swab to apply.
-Try this remedy up to twice a day; more could dry your skin and make the acne worse.
+This is one of those home remedies for acne that you can try up to twice a day; more could dry your skin and make the acne worse.

 Honey’s antibiotic properties can help improve acne.
 Apply a teaspoon of honey to affected areas, or make a mask by mixing 1/2 cup of honey with 1 cup of plain oatmeal and leaving it on for 30 minutes.

 Mint can help remove pore-clogging oil.
 To help clear acne before it begins, mix 2 tablespoons of finely chopped fresh mint with two tablespoons each of plain yogurt and oatmeal (use a blender to pulverize the oatmeal to powder).
 Leave the concoction on your face for 10 minutes, then rinse off with water.
 Here are some sneaky reasons you’re having an acne breakout.